integrated-reasoning/KeyHippo/README.md

 ## Origins and Evolution

 KeyHippo emerged from a pattern observed across Integrated Reasoning's Supabase projects: the need to reconcile API key authentication with Row Level Security policies.
 This challenge, also noted in Supabase's GitHub discussions (#4419), highlighted a gap in existing solutions.

-We developed KeyHippo to address this, drawing insights from community discussions and approaches, including work by GitHub user j4w8n.
+We developed KeyHippo to address this, drawing insights from community discussions and approaches.
 The result is a streamlined, production-ready system for API key management in Supabase applications.

 ## Contribution